furagu/easy-gd/FUTURE.md

 # The Future Interface of Easy-gd Library

-Node-gd 0.0.7 has miserable C-style interface that should be fixed.<br/>
+Easy-gd 0.0.7 has miserable C-style interface that should be fixed.<br/>
 Here is what's on the way to easy-gd 1.0.0:

 ### A single method to open image sources of any kind [a]synchronously